Alfresco/acs-deployment/docs/helm/autoscaling.md

 ##### Prometheus scaler

-The KEDA based auto scaler relies on the number of Tomcat thread used.
+The KEDA based auto scaler relies on the number of Tomcat threads used.
 By default the Alfresco repository image uses up to 200 threads.
 When the system consistently uses more than 170 threads, the KEDA scaler will start to scale up the number of pods.
 This can be tuned using the